mark-thompson01/windows-event-log-analysis-using-powershell/README.md

 - 🖥️ GUI access is limited or unavailable
 - 🌐 Servers are managed remotely
-- ⚡ Administrators need fast, scriptable insight into system behavior
+- ⚡ Administrators need fast insight into system behavior
 - 📁 Logs must be collected as **evidence**, not just viewed

 This lab demonstrates how **PowerShell can be used as a primary event analysis tool**, not merely an alternative to Event Viewer.